gilbox/react-stateful-stream/README.md

 ### `Atom`

-you can also import the `Atom` class and do something with it.
+We can import the `Atom` class and do something with it.

 ```